 The exemption applies only to carriers that are licensed by the appropriate agency, as follows:

-Carriers that move within California ("intrastate" carriers) are licensed through the California Public Utilities Commission (CPUC).
+Carriers that move within California ("intrastate" carriers) are licensed through the Department of Consumer Affairs - Bureau of Household Goods and Services (DCA-BHGS).
 Carriers that move across state lines ("interstate" carriers) are licensed through the U.S. Department of Transportation's Federal Motor Carrier Safety Administration.
 Carriers that move goods both within the state and across state lines must be licensed by both agencies.

-Intrastate Licensing (Within California): A mover engaged in intrastate transportation within California must have a permit from the California Public Utilities Commission (CPUC), and evidence of public liability and cargo insurance on file with the CPUC.
-A mover with a CPUC permit will have a Cal-T Number, and is required to include this number in all advertising.
-For more information on intrastate licensing, or to obtain an application, call the CPUC at 1-800-877-8867.
+A mover engaged in intrastate transportation within California must have a permit from the Bureau of Household Goods and Services (BHGS), and evidence of public liability and cargo insurance on file with the BHGS.
+For more information on intrastate licensing, or to obtain an application, call the BHGS at (916) 999-2041.

-State: The California PUC has a website with an overview, warnings, and some advice about hiring a household goods moving company.
-Click on this link: Household Goods Enforcement Unit.
+The BHGS has a website with an overview and advice about hiring a household goods moving company.
+Click on this link: Tips for Hiring a Moving Company.
 To make a complaint, see the table below.

 Complaints against moving companies may be filed with one of the two licensing agencies, depending on whether the move is within California or crosses state lines: